Master Humphrey's Clock: Story order

 Master Humphrey's Clock was a weekly serial that contained both short stories and two novels (The Old Curiosity Shop and Barnaby Rudge).
 Some of the short stories act as frame stories to the novels so the ordering of publication is important.

-Although Dickens's original artistic intent was to keep the short stories and the novels together, he himself cancelled Master Humphrey's Clock before 1848, and described in a preface to The Old Curiosity Shop that he wished the story to not be tied down to the miscellany it began within.
+Although Dickens's original artistic intent was to keep the short stories and the novels together, he himself cancelled Master Humphrey's Clock before 1848, and stated in a preface to The Old Curiosity Shop that he did not wish the story to be tied down to the miscellany where it began.
 Most later anthologies published the short stories and the novels separately.
 However, the short stories and the novels were published in 1840 in three bound volumes under the title Master Humphrey's Clock, which retains the full and correct ordering of texts as they originally appeared.
 The illustrations in these volumes were by George Cattermole and Hablot Browne, better known as "Phiz".